Diss town councillors

 I have a good knowledge of the town and I thought my experience and knowledge would be an asset to the Town Council, helping to shape a much better future for the residents of Diss!

-Chair of Executive Committee, Member of Facilities & Planning committees
+Chair of Executive Committee, Member of Planning committee

 I was born in London and moved to the Diss area over 25 years ago and continued my association with the town, having first visiting it in 1978.